entite012-dev/neural-implicit-fields/README.md

 looking, while sampling the periphery at a lower coordinate step size.
 Functional blending allows real-time lightning changes and object movements to be superimposed instantly in the continuous space, drastically reducing rendering pipeline delays and opening the door to **standalone, lightweight, photorealistic VR hardware**.

+Volumetric 3D World Synthesis: Neural Implicit Walls & Spatial BarriersTo evolve our framework into complex 3D environments, we have introduced Volumetric Neural Barriers.
+*Unlike traditional static geometry, these "3D Walls" are synthesized as dynamic implicit manifolds that exist within the coordinate field.
+*The Scientific Shift: From Surface to Volume

+  *We treat the 3D environment not as a set of planes, but as a Density Field $\sigma(\mathbf{x})$.
+      *Dynamic Occlusion: Using the render_neural_mesh.py module, we can inject "Implicit Walls" into a coordinate space.
+These walls act as non-linear
+       filters: any coordinate query $\mathbf{p}$ that intersects the wall's density threshold ($\sigma(\mathbf{p}) > \tau$) triggers an immediate occlusion event.

+  *Non-Euclidean Spatial Partitioning: By using a modulated SIREN SDF (Signed Distance Field), these walls can be warped, stretched, or phased-in dynamically without re-meshing.

+# Experimental ImplementationWe
+ * utilize a Neural Occlusion Mask that sits in the latent coordinate path:

+      $$\Phi_{\text{world}}(\mathbf{x}) = \text{Blend}(\Phi_{\text{character}}(\mathbf{x}), \text{SDF}_{\text{wall}}(\mathbf{x}))$$

+ * Zero-Polygon Overhead: Because these barriers are purely mathematical, they occupy zero VRAM compared to traditional 3D geometry which requires heavy triangle buffers.

+  * Infinite Detail: As the camera approaches the "Neural Wall," the implicit field is queried at a higher resolution, rendering sharp, crisp edges that do not exhibit standard aliasing or texture-pixelation.

+[Updated Pipeline Addition]

+* Integrated 3D Scene Synthesis Module:Python# Synthesis of a 3D wall barrier   within the neural field

+   def render_occluded_scene(coords, wall_sdf_weights):
+         # Query coordinate against the character field
+         char_rgb = model_character(coords)
+        # Query coordinate against the implicit wall field
+         wall_density = wall_sdf(coords, wall_sdf_weights)

+    # Apply occlusion logic
+    final_output = apply_neural_mask(char_rgb, wall_density)
+    return final_output